 You get the full perspective of a super-wide beach here.
 There is room for kite-flying, playing catch with a frisbee or baseball, running on the hard-packed white sand behind the cabanas, or just walking along the water's edge.

-Please note the cabanas are for rent only...they are NOT free.
+Please note the chairs and umbrellas are for rent only...they are NOT free.
 There is a little tag on them that says "You sit - You pay" and it is strictly enforced.
-The cost is a minimum of $10 for two hours.
+The cost is a minimum of $15 for two hours.
+(Of course, it may have gone up since I posted this.)

 Don't try to pull a fast one and catch a quick nap.
 You do not want to explain to the Treasure Island Police Beach Patrol why the cabana guy is upset.
 Trust me, they have heard it all.